 Fetching the schema

-The fastest way to get a code-generation-ready schema is the dedicated SDL endpoint, which returns the network’s GraphQL schema as Schema Definition Language.
+The fastest way to get a code-generation-ready schema is the dedicated SDL endpoint, which returns the Network’s GraphQL schema as Schema Definition Language.
 No authentication required:graphql-code-generator, the Relay compiler, or any other tool that consumes SDL.

 Start here for codegen.
 The SDL endpoint is unauthenticated, cacheable, and avoids the round-trip overhead of running a full introspection query.